rust-lang/rfcs/text/3729-sized-hierarchy.md

       implicit bounds, such as `DynSized`, `Move`, `Leak`, etc. Often rejected due to the ergonomic cost of relaxed bounds.
         - `?Trait` being a negative feature can be confusing to users.
-        - Depending on the specific trait being added as a default bound, downstream crates need to re-evaluate every API to determine if adding `?Trait` makes sense, for each `?Trait` added.
+        - Downstream crates need to re-evaluate every API to determine if adding `?Trait` makes sense, for each `?Trait` added.
-        - `?Trait` isn't actually fully backwards compatible due to interactions with associated types.
+          - This is also true of the traits added in this proposal, regardless of whether a relaxed bound or positive bound syntax is used.
+However, this proposal argues that adding supertraits of an existing default bound significantly lessens this disadvantage (and moreso given the niche use cases of these particular supertraits).
     - This thread was largely motivated by the `Move` trait and that was replaced by the `Pin` type, but there was an emerging consensus that `DynSized` may be more feasible due to its relationship with `Sized`.